Multiple Schools Placed on Lockdown After a 17-Year-Old Was Shot Outside a California High School

 Police have detained a potential suspect who allegedly shot a 17-year-old in the abdomen at an intersection outside of a high school in Santa Rosa, California, on Tuesday morning, police say.

-Santa Rosa Police Captain John Cregan said Tuesday that at least one shot was fired during an “altercation” near the intersection of Ridgeway Avenue and Morgan Street, outside of Ridgeway High School, at around 8:56 a.m.
+Santa Rosa Police Captain John Cregan said Tuesday that at least one shot was fired during an “altercation” near the intersection of Ridgway Avenue and Morgan Street, outside of Ridgway High School, at around 8:56 a.m.
 Multiple witnesses were present, police said.

 The 17-year-old arrived at a trauma center soon after the shooting, Cregan said.
 The teen is currently in stable condition.